Articles in this section

 image.png

-1. Click on Brand.
+1. Click Brand.
 From the list of brands available in the dropdown menu, you can select the brand for which the custom domain should be mapped.

 image.png